This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent vitamin D deficiency:

-- Eat foods that are high in vitamin D. Fatty fish such as mackerel, canned tuna and sardines, and salmon are good sources of vitamin D. Certain foods such as milk, juice, and cereal are fortified with vitamin D.
+- Eat foods that are high in vitamin D. Fatty fish such as mackerel, canned tuna and sardines, and salmon are good sources of vitamin D. Eggs, almonds, and meat such as liver are also good sources.
+Certain foods such as milk, juice, and cereal are fortified with vitamin D.

 - Give your breastfed infant a vitamin D supplement of 400 IU each day.